danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ## Debugging

 Browser tests are great when everything is passing, but when something goes wrong, debugging can be a challenge.
 Unlike unit or integration tests, these tests involve a real browser and a visual UI.
-This means it's not enough to read the error message; you need to also inspect what’s happening on the page.
+This means it's not enough to read the error message; you need to also inspect what's happening on the page.

 By default, Capybara runs the tests in headless mode, meaning the browser operates invisibly in the background without displaying any windows.
 This is fast and convenient for automated runs, but it makes troubleshooting UI issues harder.
 Fortunately, with a simple environment variable, you can launch the browser in visible mode and watch your tests run just like a real user.